-(2) "IPA" means an independent public accountant designated by the state auditor to perform financial audits, special audits, attestation engagements, performance audits, and forensic accounting engagements for the examination of the financial affairs of agencies and local public bodies.
+"IPA" means an independent public accountant designated by the state auditor to (2) perform financial audits, special audits, attestation engagements, performance audits, and forensic accounting engagements for the examination of the financial affairs of agencies and local public bodies.

+Definitions beginning with the letter "J": [RESERVED] J.

+K. Definitions beginning with the letter "K": [RESERVED]

+Definitions beginning with the letter "L": L.

+"LGD" means the local government division of [the department of finance and (1) administration (DFA)] DFA.

+(2) "LPB" means local public body as defined in the Audit Act, Section 12-6-2 NMSA 1978. М. Definitions beginning with the letter "M": [RESERVED]

-- J. Definitions beginning with the letter "J": [RESERVED] - K. Definitions beginning with the letter "K": [RESERVED] - L. Definitions beginning with the letter "L": - (1) "LGD" means the local government division of DFA. - (2) "LPB" means local public body as defined in the Audit Act, Section 12-6-2 NMSA engagement, including, but not limited to, services performed in accordance with the statement on standards for consulting services or the statement on standards for forensic services, or any other engagement that is not under
+N. Definitions beginning with the letter "N": [(1) "NCUSIF" means national credit union shares insurance fund d.
+(2) "NMAC" means New Mexico administrative code.
+(3) "NMCD" means the New Mexico corrections department.
+(4) "NMSA" means New Mexico statutes annotated.
+(5) "Non attast angagement" means any engagement that is not tar attest engagement" means any engagement that is not an attest engagement, (ə) including, but not limited to, services performed in accordance with the statement on standards for consulting services or the statement on standards for forensic services, or any other engagement that is not under Section 12-6-3 NMSA 1978, including certain agency initiated or other engagements in which the IPA's role is to perform an engagement, assist the client or testify as an expert witness in accounting, auditing, taxation, or other matters, given certain stipulated facts.]

-- M. Definitions beginning with the letter "M": [RESERVED] - N. Definitions beginning with the letter "N": - (1) "NMAC" means New Mexico administrative code. - (2) "NMSA" means New Mexico statutes annotated. - (3) "Non-attestation engagement" means any engagement that is not an attestation
+1 (1) "NMAC" means New Mexico administrative code.
+(2) "NMSA" means New Mexico statutes annotated.
+(3) "Non-attestation engagement" means any engageme

-Section 12-6-3 NMSA 1978, including certain agency-initiated or other engagements in which the IPA's role is to perform an engagement, assist the client or testify as an expert witness in accounting, auditing, taxation, or other matters, given certain stipulated facts.
+Non-attestation engagement" means any engagement that is not an attestation [attest] engagement, including, but not limited to, services performed in accordance with the statement on standards for consulting services or the statement on standards for forensic services, or any other engagement that is not under Section 12-6-3 NMSA 1978, including certain agency-initiated or other engagements in which the IPA's role is to perform an engagement, assist the client or testify as an expert witness in accounting, auditing, taxation, or other matters, given certain stipulated facts.

-O. Definitions beginning with the letter "O": "Office" or "OSA" means the office of the state auditor of New Mexico.
+0. Definitions beginning with the letter "O":

+"Office" or "OSA" means the [New Mexico office of the state auditor.] office of the (1)] state auditor of New Mexico.